rolling-scopes-school/tasks/stage1/modules/node-materials/node/projects/notes.md

 }
 ```

-7. Write the `remove()` function, which deletes a note by its title
+7. Implement the `remove()` function, which deletes a note by its title.

 Just like in the previous functions, we read the file, convert the received data into an array, then use the `filter()` method to filter the data, leaving only those whose titles do not match the passed title.
 After that, we convert the array to JSON and write it to the file: